hadijaveed/arch-whisper/README.md

 **Voice dictation for Linux that actually works.**

-Hold a key, speak, release — your words appear instantly.
+Hold a key, speak, release.
+Your words appear instantly.
 No cloud required, no subscription, no data leaves your machine.

 ---

 ## Why arch-whisper?

 I built this because existing voice dictation options on Linux were either:
-- **Too heavy** — bloated apps with unnecessary features
+- **Too heavy** - bloated apps with unnecessary features
-- **Didn't work** — broken on Wayland, incompatible with modern compositors
+- **Didn't work** - broken on Wayland, incompatible with modern compositors
-- **Cloud-only** — privacy concerns, subscription fees, latency
+- **Cloud-only** - privacy concerns, subscription fees, latency

 Inspired by [Whispr Flow](https://wisprflow.ai/) (excellent Mac app), but free and runs locally.

-**Tested on Arch Linux with [Omarchy](https://github.com/basecamp/omarchy)** — works on any Linux distro with Hyprland.
+**Tested on Arch Linux with [Omarchy](https://github.com/basecamp/omarchy)** - works on any Linux distro with Hyprland.

 ---